Choosing Clothes and Keeping Them Organized

 Let Your Child Set Up the System

-When it comes to organizing clothing, it’s important that your child be the one to establish the system so that it makes sense to her.
-Encourage her to keep a record of her system in braille or print.
-Then, if she needs to check back to find out what, for instance, two safety pins on a tag means, she can do it on her own.
-Also, keep in mind that your daughter can probably identify some of her clothing by touch based on its texture or other unique characteristics.
+When it comes to organizing clothing, it’s important that your child be the one to establish the system so that it makes sense.
+Encourage your child to keep a record of the system in braille or print.
+Then, if they need to check back to find out what, for instance, two safety pins on a tag means, they can do it on their own.
+Also, keep in mind that your child can probably identify some of their clothing by touch based on its texture or other unique characteristics.

 School Mornings Can Be Hectic

-You might want to have your child choose her next day’s outfit the night before and put everything she’s going to wear in a consistent, convenient place.
-With that system, she can get ready quickly without having to think about making choices.
+You might want to have your child choose the next day’s outfit the night before and put everything they are going to wear in a consistent, convenient place.
+With that system, your child can get ready quickly without having to think about making choices.

-By helping your child learn how to take care of herself, her clothes, and her appearance, you can increase her self-confidence, make sure her self-care skills are the equal of her friends’ and classmates’ skills in this area, and enable her to achieve greater independence.
+By helping your child learn how to take care of themself, clothes, and appearance, you can increase their self-confidence, make sure their self-care skills are the equal of their friends’ and classmates’ skills in this area, and enable your child to achieve greater independence.